trautw/Energy/docs/_pages/04_physics.md

 The forces are: (https://www.clearias.com/four-fundamental-forces-of-nature/) The weak and strong forces are effective only over a very short range and dominate only at the level of subatomic particles.
 Gravity and Electromagnetic force have infinite range.

-- Gravitation (gives potential energy)
+- Gravity (gives potential energy)
 - Electromagnetic force (gives chemical energy)
-- Weak and
+- Weak force
-- strong forces (gives nuclear energy)
+- Strong force

 https://media.clearias.com/file/Four-Fundamental-Forces.gif